jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

      Package: Attachments for Joomla 1.6+

   and click on the 'Uninstall' button on the toolbar.
-This will install the attachments component and all the associated plugins.
+This will uninstall the attachments component and all the associated plugins.

 * If you wish to retain your attachments, make a copy of the 'attachments'